Enhanced Representative Availability Process (ERAP) FAQs

 Do monthly representative availability submissions need to be encrypted?

-No, as monthly representative availability submission should not contain any PII.
+No, as monthly representative availability submission should not contain any Personally Identifiable Information (PII).
 However, emails relating to the creation or modification of a DSG should be encrypted.